Our personal account on how effective it was learning German on Duolingo after using it for 4 months for at least 30 minutes everyday (+60 hours).

 Or if you’re looking for other fun, creative and FREE ways to learn German (or any language), read our 22 ways to learn German online FREE.
 We’ve personally tried and tested all of them.
 Whether you’re looking for online German classes, other free language learning apps, the best YouTube channels and free podcasts to learn German, we’ve covered it all.

 Have you tried to learn a language on Duolingo?
-We would love to know your experience!
-Share your story with us via Facebook Messenger.
+We’d love to know your experience!

 Moving to Germany: Free Resources